-The Company has certain managers and directors who are also officers and directors of Josephine Mining Corp. ("JMC"), a TSX Venture Exchange listed issuer, Casa Grande Resources LLC ("CGR"), a private company, Queensberry and Russell Mining Corporation ("RMC"), a private corporation and significant shareholder of the Company.
-These related companies utilize the services of some employees, including engineering and administrative staff, which are reimbursed to the Company.
-Charges for reimbursement to the Company during the nine months ended September 30, 2014, totaled approximately \$125,000 (2013 - approximately \$385,000).
-During the nine months ended September 30, 2014, the amount due from certain related parties, approximately \$175,000, were exchanged for corporate office lease payments due through the end of the Company's corporate office lease, such that the Company's corporate office lease payments are prepaid through the end of the lease.
-The amount receivable from all entities with common management was nil at September 30, 2014 (December 31, 2013 - approximately \$195,000).
+The Company has certain managers and directors who are also officers and directors of Josephine Mining Corp. ("JMC"), a TSX Venture Exchange listed issuer, Casa Grande Resources LLC ("CGR"), a private company, Queensberry and Russell Mining Corporation ("RMC"), private corporations and significant shareholders of the Company.
+These related companies utilized the services of some employees, including engineering and administrative staff, which were reimbursed to the Company.
+Charges for reimbursement to the Company during 2014 totaled approximately \$150,000 (2013 - approximately \$860,000).
+During the nine months ended September 30, 2014, the amount due from certain related parties, approximately \$175,000, was exchanged for corporate office lease payments due through the end of the Company's corporate office lease, such that the Company's corporate office lease payments was prepaid through the end of the lease.
+The amount receivable from all entities with common management was approximately \$75,000 at December 31, 2014 (December 31, 2013 - approximately \$195,000).

-The Company and Queensberry are party to the amended PFA and a credit facility which makes \$2 million available to the Company.
+The Company and Queensberry are party to the amended PFA.
 Queensberry's Chief Executive Officer ("CEO"), Manuel Paolo A. Villar, is also the CEO of the Company and Chairman of the Board of Directors of the Company.
-Queensberry is the Company's largest shareholder.
-During the nine months ended September 30, 2014, the Company paid Queensberry approximately \$2.4 million to settle a debt payable by NADECOR to Queensberry.
-Over the course of the companies' relationship, the Company has issued approximately 248 million shares to Queensberry, making it the Company's largest shareholder.
+During 2014, the Company paid Queensberry approximately \$2.4 million to settle a debt payable by NADECOR to Queensberry.
+Over the course of the companies' relationship, the Company has issued approximately 291 million shares to Queensberry, making it the Company's largest shareholder.